Zoe6-tech/M_Z_movies_cms/README.md

 3. display the user level to our dashboard page
 4.

+# Week7:
-# Week7:  load user info on edit user page
+1. load user info on edit user page
+2. admin has right updata user info